Star Wars Episode 9: The Rise of Skywalker trailer is here

 Abrams noted that the new film will not take place immediately after The Last Jedi, but that Carrie Fisher's Leia will be a part of the story as previously confirmed.

-"You don't recast that part and you don't have her disappear," Abrams said, noting that they found a way to work with her even though she is no longer with us.
+"You don't recast that part and you don't have her disappear," Abrams said, noting that the team found a way to work with her even though she's no longer with us.
 "What if we could write scenes around her," the director said, regarding the process of finding a way to include Leia in the film.

 Legacy cast member Billy Dee Williams took the stage to note that his Lando character has never left him, and that joining the new movie was a surprise.
 He also brought with him a look at himself in one of Lando's flashy outfits.